Cold urticaria signs and symptoms include:

 - Swelling of hands when holding cold objects

-- Swelling of lips when eating cold foods.
+- Swelling of lips and throat when consuming cold food or drink

 When to see a doctor

-Seek emergency care if you have a severe reaction after sudden exposure to cold.
-Get help right away if you:
+Seek emergency care if after sudden exposure to cold you: